meejah/txtorcon/docs/guide.rst

 As the ``TorState`` instance has subscribed to various events from Tor, the "live" state represents an "as up-to-date as possible" view.
+This includes all other controlers, Tor Browser, etcetera that might be interacting with your Tor client.

+A ``Tor`` instance doesn't have a ``TorState`` instance by default (it can take a few hundred milliseconds to set up) and so one is created via the asynchronous method :meth:`txtorcon.Tor.get_state`.

 .. note::

-    If you need to be **absolutely sure** there's nothing stuck in networking buffers, you can issue a do-nothing command to Tor via :meth:`txtorcon.TorControlProtocol.queue_command` (e.g. ``yield
+    If you need to be **absolutely sure** there's nothing stuck in networking buffers and that your instance is "definitely up-to-date" you can issue a do-nothing command to Tor via :meth:`txtorcon.TorControlProtocol.queue_command` (e.g. ``yield
     queue_command("GETINFO version")``).
 Most users shouldn't have to worry about this edge-case.
+In any case, there could be a new update that Tor decides to issue at any moment.

-You can modify the state of these things in a few simple ways.
+You can modify the state of Tor in a few simple ways.
 For example, you can call :meth:`txtorcon.Stream.close` or :meth:`txtorcon.Circuit.close` to cause a stream or circuit to be closed.
 You can wait for a circuit to become usable with :meth:`txtorcon.Circuit.when_built`.